jimkropa/misc.corlib/README.md

 class](https://msdn.microsoft.com/en-us/library/k74a682y.aspx)
 in&nbsp;<tt>mscorlib.dll</tt>

-> A pro tip, by the way: If you'd like to use dependency injection to specify
+> A pro tip, by the way: If you'd like to use dependency injection
+> to specify which algorithms to use for encryption or hashing, the
 > [AlgorithmFactory](https://github.com/jimkropa/misc.corlib/blob/master/src/misc.corlib/Security/Cryptography/AlgorithmFactory.cs)
-> provides the injection point.
+> class provides the injection point.

 Since the types in this library target specific parts of the .NET&nbsp;Framework, their namespaces mimic the&nbsp;same&nbsp;structure.